 • What is your teen driver's curfew?

 • What passengers are allowed to ride with your teen driver?

 In 2006, teens made up only 9% of Missouri drivers, but they were involved in nearly 23% of Missouri's fatal car accidents, according to Operation Stop.
 Parents can be the most important influence on this group of high-risk drivers: by keeping an eye on your teen driver, and by making your expectations clear, you can make a difference that could save lives.
 And one of those lives could be your child's.

-The car accident attorneys at Aaron Sachs and Associates serve accident injury victims in Joplin, Missouri, and the surrounding areas, including Carthage, Webb City, Carl Junction, Pierce City and Neosho.
+The car accident attorneys at Aaron Sachs & Associates, P.C. serve accident injury victims in Joplin, Missouri, and the surrounding areas, including Carthage, Webb City, Carl Junction, Pierce City and Neosho.
 Call our office toll-free at 1-888-777-AUTO to schedule a free initial consultation.